Transformers \`a Grande Vitesse: Introduction

-The combination of the NRN state encoded through its graph and recently-observed events, as well as historical data about the circulation plan contains all information required to make informed predictions about how trains will behave in the short to medium term.
-In particular, we are interested in the \textbf{delay propagation} phenomenon, described in Section~\ref{sec:prop}, wherein late trains will cascade additional delays for other trains.
-We then go on to describe our novel approach based on the transformer architecture and pre-trained embeddings in Section~\ref{sec:tran}, providing real-time predictions for all trains on the NRN in parallel and taking into account propagation.
-We finally present our results and compare them both to currently deployed techniques (our baseline) and a statistical Bayesian network technique in Section~\ref{sec:res}.
+To this end we propose a novel approach based on the transformer architecture and pre-trained embeddings, described in Section~\ref{sec:tran}, providing real-time predictions for all trains on the French national rail network by taking into account propagation at the time scale of \( 70 \) minutes on average.
+The main idea of our work is to make predictions in parallel at the network scale, taking into account all trains' states when making predictions for a single train, along with an extensive history of every train's itinerary.
+We call our method `massively parallel' for this reason: in contrast with existing work, all propagation paths between all trains are considered by our architecture.
+We finally present our results and compare them experimentally both to currently deployed techniques (our baseline) and a statistical Bayesian network technique in Section~\ref{sec:res}.